Maksimka101/combine/README.md

 #### Configuration

-Everything is already configured to work with MethodChannels so you can just use them!
+Everything is already configured to work with MethodChannels or BinaryMessengers so you can just use them!

 ```dart
 Combine().spawn((context) async {